Creative Lifecycle Management: How Do You Create a Solid Plan?

 4. Creating Content

 Finally!
 We got to step 4 – actually creating content.
 This stage is pretty self-explanatory.
-If your planning was executed well and all your versions and related collateral are managed from a single source of truth, you should rest assured that the content will be the best it can be.
-That’s probably why the common saying “well planned is half done” is so accurate, huh?
+If you execute your plan correctly, then you have created all of your collateral from a single source of truth.
+Rest assured that the content outcome is the best it can be.
+That’s probably how the saying “well planned is half done” came to exist.

 5. Feedback Rounds